-5.4.2 To connect a pressure vessel
+5.4.2 To connect the expansion vessel

-- Connect a suitably dimensioned and preset pressure vessel for the heating system.
-There may not be any hydraulic blocking elements between the heat generator and the safety valve. - Position the pressure vessel in an easily accessible place (maintenance, parts replacement).
+- 1 Connect a suitably dimensioned and preset expansion vessel for the heating system.
+There may not be any hydraulic blocking elements between the heat generator and the safety valve. - 2 Position the pressure vessel in an easily accessible place (maintenance, parts replacement).